APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/Schemaorg_Guide_Mh.md

 >[!IMPORTANT]
 >We are in the process of identifying which properties are necessary and which are optional.
 This guide represents our current best practices.
 >
-># Schema.org Guide for the INSPIRE MH DataHub

 ---

-## Table of Contents
 - [Core Dataset Properties for Discovery](#core-dataset-properties-for-discovery)
 - [Getting Started](#getting-started)
   - [Standard Properties](#standard-properties)